-New device performs better than old for removing blood clotsFebruary 3rd, 2012 in Cardiology /
+New device performs better than old for removing blood clotsFebruary 3, 2012 in Medicine & Health / Cardiology

 An experimental blood clot-removing device outperformed the FDA-approved MERCI; retriever device, according to late-breaking science presented at the American Stroke Association's 2012 International Stroke Conference.